Daniil Medvedev: 2019: Two Masters titles, US Open final

-Medvedev started the season strongly by reaching the final of the Brisbane International, defeating Andy Murray, Milos Raonic and Jo-Wilfried Tsonga en route, but then lost to Kei Nishikori.
+Medvedev started the season by reaching the final of the Brisbane International, defeating Andy Murray, Milos Raonic and Jo-Wilfried Tsonga en route, but then lost to Kei Nishikori.
 At the Australian Open, he was seeded 15th, the first time he was seeded at a major.
 He reached the round of 16 for the first time in his career, where he was defeated by eventual champion Novak Djokovic.
 In February, Medvedev won his fourth ATP title at the Sofia Open, beating Márton Fucsovics in the final.
 The following week, Medvedev lost in the semifinals of Rotterdam to Gaël Monfils.
 Medvedev entered the Monte Carlo Masters having only won two of his 13 career matches on clay courts.
 Despite this, he reached his first ever Masters 1000 quarterfinal at the event after defeating world No. 8 Stefanos Tsitsipas.
-In the quarterfinals, Medvedev earned his first triumph over a world number 1 ranked player after he defeated Djokovic in three sets.
-His run ended in the semifinals against Dušan Lajović.
+In the quarterfinals, Medvedev earned his first win over a world number 1 ranked player after he defeated Djokovic in three sets.
+He lost in the semifinals to Dušan Lajović.